This BLOG On Conventional Loan Collection Accounts Guidelines Was UPDATED And PUBLISHED On November 24th, 2020

-- FHA, part of the United States Department of Housing and Urban Development or known as HUD, set the mortgage lending guidelines pertaining to FHA Loans.
+- FHA, part of the United States Department of Housing and Urban Development or known as HUD, set the mortgage lending guidelines pertaining to FHA Loans

 Fannie Mae Guidelines On Collections And Derogatory Credit

-- If a conventional mortgage borrower is qualifying for a one unit owner occupant principal residential property, the conventional mortgage borrower is not required to pay off any unpaid outstanding collection accounts and/or non-mortgage charge off accounts
+- If a borrower is qualifying for a one-unit owner-occupant principal residential property, the borrower is not required to pay off any unpaid outstanding collection accounts and/or non-mortgage charge off accounts

-- If a conventional mortgage loan borrower is qualifying to purchase an investment property, and individual unpaid outstanding collection accounts and non-mortgage charge off collection accounts that equal or is greater than $250 and collection accounts that total more than $1,000 must be paid in full prior to or at closing.
+- Unpaid individual collection accounts that equal or is greater than $250 and collection accounts that total more than $1,000 must be paid in full prior to or at closing

 FHA Versus Conventional Collection Accounts Guidelines